Spiraline/RTAS2022-AE/manual.md

 ## What to expect
 Fig. 11(a) shows the statistics (i.e., mean, quartiles, minimum and maximum value) of the achieved accuracy by the baseline and our methods.

-Fig. 11(b) compares the critical failure ratios by the above four methods as increasing the DAG's density $\rho$.
+Fig. 11(b) compares the critical failure ratios by the above four methods as increasing the DAG's density *ρ*.

 The critical failure can happen (1) when the achieved accuracy is lower than the acceptable threshold or (2) when the DAG execution misses the deadline.